 In New Zealand there are two types of CV – the skills-based CV and the work-based CV.
 Unless you are looking to progress your career in NZ, you’ll need a skills-based CV.
 You can make it pretty broad, but it’s best to try to tailor it to a particular type of role.
 I have personally found that employers consider referees quite important and will almost certainly contact them, so don’t lie!
 I found this website very helpful when writing my CV for New Zealand.

-Since I haven’t brought my MacBook with me to New Zealand, I brought a USB stick with a copy of my CV on it so I can visit an Internet café if I need to adapt or update it at a later date or if I want to print out more copies.
+If you don’t bring your laptop with you, bring a USB stick with a copy of your CV on it so you can visit an Internet café and adapt/ update it and print out more copies.
 I also emailed a copy of it to myself so I can attach it to emails from my phone.

 Step 6: Find a job